spidernet-io/spiderpool/README.md

 ## Introduction

-Spiderpool is an underlay network solution for Kubernetes that seamlessly integrates existing open-source CNI projects through two lightweight plugins.
-It streamlines underlay IPAM operations, allowing multiple CNIs to collaborate effectively.
+Spiderpool is a Kubernetes underlay network solution .
+It provides rich IPAM features and CNI integration capabilities, powering CNI projects in the open source community, allowing multiple CNIs to collaborate effectively.
+It enables underlay CNI to run perfectly in environments such as bare metal, virtual machines, and any public cloud.

-* Spiderpool: an IPAM plugin, is designed to meet the requirements of the underlay network's IP address management and can allocate underlay IP addresses for various open-source CNI projects.

-* metal plugins: provides supporting capabilities such as multi-network card route coordination, IP conflict detection, host connectivity, vlan interface creation.

-* multus operator: Simplify creation of multus CR instances with best-practice CNI composition

-Why Spiderpool?
-There has not yet been a comprehensive, user-friendly and intelligent open source solution for the complicated requirements of underlay networks' IPAMs.
-Therefore, Spiderpool provides many innovative features:
+Why developing Spiderpool?
+Currently, the open source community does not provide comprehensive, friendly, and intelligent underlay network solutions, so Spiderpool aims to provide many innovative features:

-* Shared and dedicated IP pools with support for fixed IP address allocation to meet the firewall's security management needs.

-* Automated management of dedicated IP pools with dynamic creation, scaling, and recovery of fixed IP addresses based on application orchestration events monitoring, resulting in zero maintenance operations.
+* Rich IPAM feature.
+Shared and dedicated IP pools, assigning fixed IP address, automated management of dedicated IP pools with dynamic creation, scaling, and recovery of fixed IP addresses based on application update events, resulting in zero maintenance operations.

 * IP allocation across multiple NICs and route coordination between NICs to ensure consistent request and reply data paths, enabling smooth communication.